-Steven Evans is interested in the occurrence and behavior of natural disasters, such as catastrophic landslides, landslide dams, glacial hazards, tsunamis.
+Stephen Evans is interested in the occurrence and behavior of natural hazards , with a focus on catastrophic landslides, landslide dams, glacial hazards, and tsunamis

 Shaun Frape studies groundwater flow, specializing in isotopic tracers used to follow contaminants being transported in natural systems.
 He studies both deep groundwater systems as well as interactions between groundwater, lakes and rivers on local and regional scales.

 Emil O. Frind pioneered the field of quantitative groundwater science and over his career he has been a leader in the development of modelling methodologies for groundwater processes.